What is the Bermuda Tourism Authority?

-The BTA’s functions and services are managed within the divisions including: investment and funding; branding, sales and marketing; product development; tourism research.
+The BTA’s functions and services are managed within each of its divisions: Operations, Sales & Marketing; Experience; Business Intelligence & Technology.
 These functions are in addition to those previously undertaken by the Bermuda Department of Tourism and reflect the priorities of the National Tourism Plan.

 What is the strategic vision of the Bermuda Tourism Authority?

 How many people work for the Bermuda Tourism Authority?

-There are 42 full-time employees at the Bermuda Tourism Authority of which 91% are Bermudian or spouses of Bermudians.
+There are 42 full-time employees at the Bermuda Tourism Authority, of whom 91 percent are Bermudian or spouses of Bermudians.

 The BTA empowers its team to be customer-focused, proactive, and solution-oriented and to make decisions in the best interest of Bermuda as a tourism destination.

 How does the Bermuda Tourism Authority positively impact tourism?

 Each of the BTA’s divisions has a specific set of key objectives designed to positively impact tourism in Bermuda:

-The Sales and Marketing team is largely focused on increasing air arrivals to Bermuda because air visitors have the greatest impact on the tourism economy through spending.
+The Sales & Marketing team is largely focused on increasing air arrivals to Bermuda because air visitors have the greatest impact on the tourism economy through spending.

-The Product and Experiences team uses Bermuda’s distinct assets to create core products that enhance the experience of visitors and establish a competitive advantage for the country’s tourism product.
+The Experience team uses Bermuda’s distinct assets to create core products that enhance how visitors spend time on our island and establish a competitive advantage for the country’s tourism product.

-The Operations division oversees all corporate functions of the organisation from human resources to finance to IT.
-Operations is simultaneously responsible for the deployment of national service training standards and supports the development, growth and sustainability of Bermudians in the hospitality industry.
+Operations oversees all corporate functions of the BTA, from human resources to finance to IT.
+It is also responsible for the deployment of national service training standards and supports the development, growth and sustainability of Bermudians in the hospitality industry.

-The Research and Business Intelligence unit guides the BTA in making research-based decisions that are responsive to consumer demand and drive marketing decisions.
+The Business Intelligence & Technology unit guides the BTA in making research-based decisions that are responsive to consumer demand and drive marketing decisions.